 - A contractual acknowledgement from an employee that the restraint is reasonable may be helpful, but it does not guarantee that a restraint does not enforceable.

-If you require legal advice in relation to a restraint of trade issue, please feel free to contact us.
 Whether you are an employer and need assistance with the preparation or enforcement of a restraint of trade clause, or you are an employee and need advice on a restraint of trade in your employment contract, Hale Legal can assist you.
+If you wish to contact us - please follow the link below.